behnamgolds/embleman/README.md

 ### A set of emblem actions built on top of a previous project [numblems](https://github.com/behnamgolds/xfce-thunar-numblems)

 ### There is also a [Go implementation](https://github.com/behnamgolds/embleman-go) if you are interested.
+### And since it is written in Go , means it Is more snappy when doing its thing!

 ![1](https://github.com/behnamgolds/embleman/assets/29102609/12e499ba-794d-47f6-b3df-958e8b431973)